 For public transport, you can either go via train or bus.
 Again, I highly recommend that whichever route you choose, you get there as close to opening time as possible.
 The later you go, the more crowded with tour groups it will be, including on public transport.

 You can use this website to plan which bus, or train, you will take.
-You can purchase a one-way ticket on the bus, which costs 14 zloty.
+A one-way ticket can be purchased on the bus for 14 zloty.
 There are a few booths open at the bus station early in the morning for a pastry that you can eat on the bus.
-Or pack a breakfast, as the bus takes approximately two hours.
+Or pack a breakfast, as the bus ride takes approximately two hours.

-I took the bus, as it was cheaper and the bus stops inside Auschwitz (Muzeum stop).
-When you leave the bus walk towards the small white kiosk and get in line.
-There should be an attendant asking visitors waiting in line if they’d like a guided tour or not.
-It’s free to enter without a tour and the attendant will hand you a free ticket to enter.
+I took the bus, as it was cheaper than the train and it stops inside of Auschwitz (Muzeum stop).
+When you arrive at the Muzeum stop walk towards the small white kiosk and get in line.
+There should be an attendant asking visitors waiting in line whether or not they’d like a guided tour.
+It’s free to enter Auschwitz without a tour and the attendant will hand you a free ticket to enter.
 If you’d like a guided tour, the attendant will be able to tell you the next time for the language you’d like, and you’ll have to continue waiting in line to pay at the front of the kiosk.
 It is possible to enter Auschwitz for free before 10:00 am and after 3:00 pm.
 This is when guided tours are not required.
 Another perk of getting there around opening.

 The Auschwitz Museum

 There were a few exhibits that had a large impact on me, specifically the barracks, the infirmary, and the gas chamber.
 The barracks contained all the items left behind, including glasses, shoes, suitcases, clothing, prosthetics and other personal effects.
 But the one that hit me in the stomach was the hair; forcibly shaved and used for textiles – there was just so much hair.